 Restorative Breathing Review (2026)

 Restorative Breathing is the breathwork method built by Timo Niessner, a German sports economics graduate and AIDA-certified freediving instructor who started teaching his own approach in 2020.
-In the German-speaking world it is one of the biggest names in the field: over 1,000 certified students, around 50 active coaches across Europe, a bestselling book (FREIATMEN), and the leading German-language breathing podcast (ATEMPAUSE, 240+ episodes).
+It is one of the more thorough, research-grounded breathwork certifications around, which is part of why it has drawn so many doctors and healthcare professionals, who tend to use it as an added tool in their practice rather than a new career.
+In the German-speaking world it is also one of the biggest names in the field: over 1,000 certified students, around 50 active coaches across Europe, a bestselling book (FREIATMEN), and the leading German-language breathing podcast (ATEMPAUSE, 240+ episodes).
 The brand is trademarked in more than 43 countries, and the team is now planning a push into the English-speaking market.

-That last point is the reason this review carries a caveat from the start.
-If you read English and you are weighing this against the programs we usually cover, you are looking at a program that has done almost all of its work in German so far.
-The certification, the app, the podcast, the 90+ hours of recorded sessions, and the coach community are German-first today.
-The English expansion is announced, not finished.
-The rest of this review judges the program on what it actually is, and then on what the English rollout would need to deliver.
+That last point carries a caveat.
+If you read English and are weighing this against the programs we usually cover, almost all of the program’s work has happened in German so far.
+The certification, the app, the podcast, the recorded sessions, and the coach community are German-first today, and the English expansion is announced rather than finished.
+This review judges the program on what it actually is, and on what the English rollout still needs to deliver.

 Pros and Cons